 The problem was simply that the top of the retractable shade had somehow separated from the sliding tracks.

-I used a 12V DC power supply to check each of the shades (just hook up to the motors, switch polarity to open/close).
+I used a 12V DC power supply to check each of the shades (hooked directly to the motors, switch polarity to open/close).
 There is a separate motor for each shade.
 Everything inside this door looks brand new.
-Hope I never have to replace a window regulator in this door as there looks to be a lot of stuff to remove!
+Hope I never have to replace a window regulator as there's a lot of stuff to remove to get to it!

-While I was working on this I also repaired the V12 plastic logo on the door sill, the rubber edging was peeling away so I glued it back with black silicone.
+While I was working on this I also repaired the V12 plastic logos on the door sills, the rubber edging was peeling away on 3 of them so I glued it back with black silicone.

 With the slides adjusted to about midway up the window I was able to re-install the shade in the tracks and it works perfectly again!
 The left side goes in first at an angle then you have to bend the top piece just far enough to engage the right side.

-Sharp eyes may notice a little damage to the plastic cover on the left.
-I'd replace it but a new replacement is about $50 (it is just a 50c piece of plastic)!
+There is a little damage to the plastic cover on the left.
+I'd replace it but the part costs $50 (it's a 50c piece of plastic)!
 I'll keep an eye out for a used one.

 2. Parking Brake

-The parking brake actuator is located in the rear of the trunk under a plastic cover.
-It is held in place with 3 x M6 bolts.
+The parking brake actuator is located in the rear of the trunk under a plastic cover and held in place with 3 x M6 bolts.

 There is a nylon gear in these that falls apart.
-I don't have any pictures as the previous owner removed it and did not bother to repair!
+I don't have any pictures as the previous owner had removed it without bothering to repair!